What kind of report should I file?

-The first priority of any victim-survivor is to take care of yourself.
-There are multiple resources, both local and national, that can support victim-survivors in healing.
-While survivors are strongly encouraged to make a report to both the police and the Office of Institutional Equity (OIE) for assistance and investigation, it is ultimately the survivor’s decision as to which type(s) of report, if any, are best for their recovery and well-being.
-A Complainant can pursue either a police report, an OIE/Title IX report, both, or neither.
+The first priority of any complainant is to take care of yourself.
+There are multiple resources, both local and national, that can support complainants in healing.
+While complainants are strongly encouraged to make a report to both the police and the Office of Institutional Equity (OIE) for assistance and investigation, it is ultimately the complainant’s decision as to which type(s) of report, if any, are best for their recovery and well-being.
+A complainant can pursue either a police report, an OIE/Title IX report, both, or neither.

 What’s the difference between a police investigation and an OIE investigation?

 The police investigate alleged violations of criminal law.
 OIE investigates allegations of violations of university policies and regulations.

 UCF Victim Services can assist you in deciding what type of reporting is best for you.
 However, there are many reasons that individuals choose to report their experiences: